-Major Factors Affecting the Statement of Net Position - Total net position increased in 2018 by \$4,184,272 which reflects an increase from the overall operation of the Port - due to property sales and wastewater operations from serving our industries.
-The largest portions of the District's total assets (67%) are in capital assets (e.g., land, buildings, other improvements, and machinery and equipment).
+Major Factors Affecting the Statement of Net Position - Total net position increased in 2019 by \$2,605,968 which reflects an increase from the overall operation of the Port - due to property sales and wastewater operations from serving our industries.
+The largest portions of the District's total assets (65%) are in capital assets (e.g., land, buildings, other improvements, and machinery and equipment).
+In 2019, the Port purchased an auto analyzer for our in-house lab, which is an important piece of equipment used in the Port's wastewater testing.
+The Port also made land improvements to improve irrigation and usability to Port property.
+Vehicle and maintenance equipment replacement were also part of the capital assets purchased in 2019.
 The District uses these capital assets to provide general services, wastewater treatment, and future development.
 Consequently, these assets are not available for future spending, except for the sale of land.
 The unrestricted net position of the District is available for future use to provide and maintain existing and future services.

-The largest portion of the District's total liabilities (73%) is long-term debts, which are primarily payments for bond debt, payments to various funding agencies and private contracts associated with capital assets.
+The largest portion of the District's total liabilities (74%) is long-term debts, which are primarily payments for bond debt, payments to various funding agencies and private contracts associated with capital assets.
 Any significant increase or decrease in total assets or total liabilities will have a correlating effect on the Statement of Net Position.